haydonryan/dell-fan-proxy/README.md

 # July 2022 Update
 I've been testing this during summer and noticed that as the inlet temperature approaches the limit "for this configuration" the fans ramp significantly.
 This is clearly a preventative reaction rather than a reactive one.
 Also ensuring that the hardware that is in the server is "compatilbe" aka listed on the compatabilty matrix certainly helps to reduce the speed of the fans.

+# May 2024 Update
+Have been running my server 24/7 for two years now with no ill effects.
+No hardware failures, and just less noise.
+It's not perfect and fans seem to surge slightly vs stay flat consistently.
+It's not too big of an issue and could probably be adjusted by increasing the time the fans are averaged.
+Very happy with how this project is running.

 # Making cable tips.
 Put some shrink tubing on the 12v wire on the loop and the main wire before putting the terminal into the block.
 Stray 12v is SUPER bad.